CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 ### Messaging Protocol
-Messaging protocols provide the following three foundational capabilities that are relied upon by cross-chain applications.
+Messaging protocols provide the following three foundational capabilities that are relied upon by crosschain applications.

 1. Transmission of state information from a source network to a destination network
 1. Ensuring the validity of any information from a foreign network

-Messaging protocols must ensure the transmission of all cross-chain messages (capability 1) while providing strong guarantees on the validity of cross-chain events (capability 2) according to the canonical ledger state of the source network.
+Messaging protocols must ensure the transmission of all crosschain messages (capability 1) while providing strong guarantees on the validity of crosschain events (capability 2) according to the canonical ledger state of the source network.
 The former mainly highlights liveness and censorship resistance considerations, while the latter relates to safety.

-The architecture of cross-chain messages is largely differentiated in how they offer guarantees around safety (capability 2).
+The architecture of crosschain messages is largely differentiated in how they offer guarantees around safety (capability 2).
 An ideal construction would introduce no additional trust assumptions beyond what is assumed about the networks.
 This would involve destination networks independently:

 1. Validating that a state transition that resulted in a given message is valid according to the state transition rules of the source network and
 1. Verifying that the message is final on the network as per the consensus rules of the source network.

 A protocol that performs one or both of the above verifications to ensure the validity of a remote network's state is considered *trustless*.
 Conversely, a protocol that relies on intermediaries, or a subset of network validators, vouching for the validity of a remote state is considered *trusted*, or *semi-trusted*.
 In line with this, four broad architectural patterns are identified below.
-Not all cross-chain protocols in the wild neatly fit into these categories, and some employ hybrid approaches.
+Not all crosschain protocols in the wild neatly fit into these categories, and some employ hybrid approaches.

 #### State Validating Protocols
 In *State Validating Protocols*, a destination chain independently verifies that any state it receives is valid and final according to the source network's state transition and consensus rules.
 This model inherits the security guarantees of the underlying networks without introducing new trust assumptions.

 The only examples of such architecture, at present, are the native bridges between layer-one networks and their associated rollups (Optimistic and Zero-Knowledge rollups).
 In such models, there is, in effect, only a single source of truth, the state of the layer-one network.
-This is different from cross-chain communication across independent layer-one networks.
+This is different from crosschain communication across independent layer-one networks.
 Hence, while this model offers significant security advantages, applying it across separate networks is currently not viable.
 However, with advances in Zero-Knowledge cryptography, this could change.

 <figure markdown>
   ![State Validating Protocols](images/state-validating-bridges.png){width=650}